FuzzingLabs/wasm_runtimes_fuzzing/docs/how_to_add_new_fuzz_target.md

 }
 ```

-Finally, make this function pujblic for fuzzers:
+Make this function public for fuzzers:
 - Open the file `warf/targets/src/lib.rs`.
 - add `mod` followed by the name of your previous file.
 - add a public function starting with the name `fuzz_` followed by target name.